“Now That He’s Not A Child, My Grown Son Hates Me”: On Resentment In Adult Children

 Apologize

 If you’re wrong about something, it’s essential to express your apologies to minimize feelings of animosity from your son.
 If you aren’t wrong, take the high road by refraining from insisting that he apologize to you.
-Remember that apologizing when you’re wrong is a strength, not a weakness, and will help open communication between you.
+Remember that apologizing when you’re wrong is a strength, not a weakness, and will help keep the door open for communication between you.

 Here are some suggestions for delivering a heartfelt apology:

-• Connect the feeling to the action (explain in your apology why you felt the way you did).
+- Connect the feeling to the action (explain in your apology when you did wrong and why you felt the way you did).

 Finding mental health support for a healthy parent-child relationship

-Hearing the words "I hate you" from your adult son can be exceedingly hurtful.
+Hearing the words "I hate you" from a person, especially from your adult son can exceedingly feel hurtful and wrong.
 And being cut off by your son with no ability to communicate and resolve things is equally difficult.
-But it’s essential to remember you’re not alone when coping with those feelings.
+But it’s essential to remember you’re not alone when coping with how you feel.
 Support is available through family, friends, colleagues, and your community.

 Ask an online therapist, “Why do I feel like my grown son hates me?”